stanmots/RxDiffUtil/README.md

 * minSdkVersion: 14

 ### What is this all about?
-Using `RecyclerView` (and `RecyclerView.Adapter` as a consequence) we often encouter situations when we need to make a lot of changes to the data source and then notify somehow our adapter in the most efficient way :chart_with_upwards_trend:
+Using `RecyclerView` (and `RecyclerView.Adapter` as a consequence) we often encounter situations when we need to make a lot of changes to the data source and then notify somehow our adapter in the most efficient way :chart_with_upwards_trend:.

 The Android developers can use the following methods to notify the adapter about the underlying model changes: